witemple-msft/azure-docs-sdk-node/docs-ref-services/preview/purview-scanning-rest-readme.md

 ms.service: purview
 ---

-# Azure Purview Account REST client library for JavaScript - Version 1.0.0-alpha.20210901.2
+# Azure Purview Scanning Rest-Level client library for JavaScript - Version 1.0.0-alpha.20210901.2

-Azure Purview Account is a fully managed cloud service whose users can discover the data sources they need and understand the data sources they find.
-At the same time, Data Account helps organizations get more value from their existing investments.
+Azure Purview Scanning is a fully managed cloud service whose users can scan your data into your data estate (also known as your **catalog**).
+Scanning is a process by which the catalog connects directly to a data source on a user-specified schedule.

-- Search for data using technical or business terms
+- Scan your data into your catalog
-- Browse associated technical, business, semantic, and operational metadata
+- Examine your data
-- Identify the sensitivity level of data.
+- Extract schemas from your data

-**Please rely heavily on the [service's documentation][account_product_documentation] and our [REST client docs][rest_client] to use this library**
+**Please rely heavily on the [service's documentation][scanning_product_documentation] and our [Rest client docs][rest_client] to use this library**

 Key links:

 - [Source code][source_code]
-- [Package (NPM)][account_npm]
+- [Package (NPM)][scanning_npm]
-- [API reference documentation][account_ref_docs]
+- [API reference documentation][scanning_ref_docs]
-- [Product documentation][account_product_documentation]
+- [Product documentation][scanning_product_documentation]

 ## Getting started